Finnair: In-flight magazine

-Finnair's English-language in-flight magazine, Blue Wings, is published 10 times a year by the Finnish media group Sanoma.
+Finnair's English-language in-flight magazine, Blue Wings, was published 10 times a year.
 The first edition of Blue Wings magazine was published in 1980.
-There are domestic and international newspapers on all flights and magazines on long-haul flights in business class.
+It was discontinued in 2020 and is now available online in Finnish and English.
+Domestic and international newspapers are available online on Finnair Nordic Sky portal during flights.
+As of 2023, Blue Wings has been reintroduced in physical form for Finnair's centenary year and the years to come.

-Environmental issues
+Environmental efforts

 In December 2018, Finnair flights out of SFO began being supplied with sustainable aviation fuel as part of a project involving SFO, Shell, and SkyNRG.